You can pay a parking ticket or camera violation online using CityPay.

 - Pre-paid or gift card (Visa or MasterCard logo)

 - Electronic check

-A non-refundable 2% service fee is added for credit, debit, pre-paid or gift card, PayPal, and Venmo payments.
-The fee is also charged for credit card payments made through Apple Pay and Google Wallet.
+A 2% service fee is added for credit, debit, pre-paid or gift card, PayPal, and Venmo payments.
+There's no fee for payments by electronic check.

 Proof of Payment